LEARNING OBJECTIVES

 (ii) Irregular Solids

-Apparatus/requirements used to measure the volume of irregular solid are:
+Apparatus/requirements used to measure the volume of irregular solids are:

 Measuring the volume of irregular solid